-As of September 30, 2013, the list price for the GEC is \$4,275.
 To date only a portion of payers have reimbursed us at full list price.
 Revenue growth depends on our ability to achieve broader reimbursement at increased levels from third-party payers and to expand our base of prescribing physicians.
-To drive increased adoption of Afirma, we plan to increase our marketing efforts and to selectively increase our internal sales force in high-volume geographies domestically and to leverage our relationship with Genzyme to accelerate Afirma growth both in the United States and internationally.
+To drive increased adoption of Afirma, we have increased our internal sales force in high-volume geographies domestically, and we plan to increase our marketing efforts and leverage our relationship with Genzyme to accelerate Afirma growth both in the United States and internationally.
 Because many payers consider the GEC experimental and investigational, we may not receive payment on many tests and payments may not be at acceptable levels compared to what we have billed.
-We expect our revenue growth will increase as more payers make a positive coverage decision, which should enhance our collections.
+We expect our revenue growth will increase as more payers make a positive coverage decision and as payers enter into contracts with us, which should enhance our collections.
 If we are unable to expand the base of prescribing physicians at an acceptable rate, or if we are not able to execute our strategy for increasing reimbursement, we may not be able to effectively increase our revenue.